 You'll need to bring proof of a negative PCR test, taken no more than 72 hours before arriving -or- symptom-free travelers can pay to get testing on arrival at Zvartnots airport and isolate until results are ready.

 See all the details for Armenia reopening for tourism

-Aruba is reopening to Canadian tourists on July 1st
+Aruba reopened to Canadian tourists on July 1, 2020

-Canadians will have to fill out an online health declaration form and upload a negative covid PCR test 72 hours before boarding.
-This way, no test needs to be done upon arrival.
+Canadians will have to fill out an online health declaration form, purchase Aruba specific Covid-19 insurance and upload negative covid PCR test results 4 – 72 hours before boarding.

 Here is everything you need to know about Aruba reopening for Canadian tourists.